(Redirected from Hernan Iribarren)

 He produced at a .307/.363/.430 for the 2007 Huntsville Stars and was thrown out in 16 of 34 steal attempts.
 He led the Southern League with 12 triples and was second with 147 hits, trailing only Emilio Bonifacio.
 Iribarren led SL second basemen with 14 errors.
 He was 7th in the league in average, right behind Evan Longoria.
 He led Brewers farmhands in triples.
 He was left off the SL All-Star team in favor of Bonifacio.
 In the winter of 2007-2008, he hit .305/.387/.362 for Lara.

-When Tony Gwynn Jr. went on the Disabled List in early 2008, Iribarren was called up to the majors.
-He made his debut on April 12, hitting a single as a pinch hitter for Brian Shouse against the New York Mets' Carlos Muniz.
-Muniz promptly picked him off of first base.
+When Tony Gwynn Jr. went on the disabled list in early 2008, Iribarren was called up to the majors.
+He made his debut on April 12th, hitting a single as a pinch hitter for Brian Shouse against the New York Mets' Carlos Muniz.
+Muniz promptly picked him off first base.

 Before 2016, he last played in the major leagues in 2009.
 From 2010 to 2015, he played in the Texas Rangers and Colorado Rockies systems before latching on with the Cincinnati Reds in 2014.
 He returned to the majors in 2016 after a seven-year sabbatical; in 45 at-bats, he hit .311/.311/.444.
 The Reds had an affinity for Iribarren, signing him as a free agent six times and keeping him in their system from 2014 to 2018.